SilverBirchh/tier-one-run-club/src/content/blog/par.md

 Rep 5: 2:10 = 0 points (nailed it!)
 Total: 7 points

 Regular intervals are all about just running as fast as possible.
-Par for the Course rewards precision over pure speed.
-You have to hone you internal pacing clock.
-Your mental focus has to be on point, you can't ease off and risk gaining points.
+Par for the Course rewards precision over speed.
+You have to hone you pacing.
+Mentally you have to stay focused, you can't ease off and risk gaining points.
 It's important to hit a challenging time for the first rep. But that's the beauty of the game, if you can hit that consistently you'll be well on course to a PB!

 ### Session Details